anthonyalberto/mysql_online_migrations/README.md

 - Use mysql2 adapter
 - Use ActiveRecord "~> 3.2.15"
-- Use MySQL or Percona Server 5.6.X
+- Use MySQL or Percona Server 5.6.X with InnoDB

 Scope of this gem
 =======================